-The members of the assembly shart be chosen by single districts and shall be apportioned by the legislature at each regular session at which the senate districts are readjusted or altered, and by the same law, among the several counties of the state, as nearly as may be according to the number of their respective inhabitants, excluding aliens.
-Every county heretofore established and separately organized, except the county of Hamilton, shall always be entitled to one member of assembly, [and no county shalf hereafter be erected unless its population shall entitle it to a member].
+The members of the assembly shall be chosen by single districts and shall be apportioned by the legislature at each regular session at which the senate districts are readjusted or altered, and by the same law, among the several counties of the state, as nearly as may be according to the number of their respective inhabitants, excluding aliens.
+Every county heretofore established and separately organized, except the county of Hamilton, shall always be entitled to one member of assembly, [and no county shall hereafter be erected unless its population shall entitle it to a member].
 The county of Hamilton shall elect with the county of Fulton, until the population of the county of Hamilton shall, according to the ratio, entitle it to a member.
-But the legislature may abolish the said county of Hamilton and annex the territory thereof to some other county or counties.
+But the legslature may abolish the said county of Hamilton and annex the ter ritory thereof to some other county or counties § 2 Resolved at the Senate concluding aliens.
+Every county here-

-§ 2: Resolved (if the Senate concur).
-That the foregoing amendment be referred to the first regular legislative session convening after the next succeeding general election of members of the assembly, and, in conformity with section one of article nineteen of the constitution, be published for three months previous to the time of such election.
+§ 2 Resolved if the Senate concur.
+That the foregoing amendment be referred to the first reg ular regislative session convening after the next succeeding general election of members of the assembly, and in conformity with section one of article nineteen of the constitution, be published for three months previous to the time of such election.

-PROPOSED AMENDMENT NUMBER EIGHT
+PROPOSED AMENDMENT NUMBER EIGHT CONCURRENT RESOLUTION OF

-Proposing an amendment to section eight of article seven of the constitution, in relation to payment of increase in pensions to a spouse of a deceased member of a state or local retirement sys-
+THE SENATE AND ASSEMBLY Proposing an amendment to sec-tion eight of article seven of the constitution, in relation to pay-ment of Increase in pensions to a spouse of a deceased member of a state or local retirement sys-

 Section 1.
-Resolved (if the Assembly concur), That section eight of article seven of the constitution be amended to read as follows:
+Resolved (if the sembly concur).
+That section eight of article seven of the constitution be amended to read as follows:

-§ 8.
-1. The money of the state shall not be given or loaned to or in aid of any private corporation or association, or private undertaking; nor shall the credit of the state be given or loaned to or in aid of any individual, or public or private corporation or association, or private underfaking, but the foregoing provisions shall not apply to any fund or property now held or which may hereafter be held by the state for educational, mental health or mental retardation purposes.
+§ 8, 1.
+The money of the state shall not be given or loaned to or in aid of any private corporation or association, or private undertaking; nor shall the credit of the state be iven or loaned to or in aid of any given or loaned to or in all of any individual, or public or private corporation or association, or private undertaking, but the foregoing provisions shall not apply to any fund or property now held or which may hereafter be held by the state for educational, mental health or mental retardation purhealth or mental retardation pur-